Louise Miller

 Out of the ten sober Gen-Z Americans living in New York City interviewed for this project, fifty percent mentioned a newfound desire to live as a reason for their sobriety.
 Nearly all of them have lost a best friend, a partner, a sibling or an acquaintance to an overdose; intentional or accidental.

-Bachelor’s Thesis - The New School
+Bachelor’s Thesis - Parson’s School of Design

 Writer, interviewer, graphic designer